peckb1/advent-of-code/README.md

 * Day 09
   * Although just another operation for the Intcode computer, the self checking baked into the input is super impressive

+#### 2020

+* Day 10
+  * Keeping track of how many possible paths for each adapter makes finding how many steps it takes to get to an adapter it can touch nice and trivial.

 #### 2021

 * Day 07